ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 With all the previous configuration, your project is ready to use multi-version documentation in an automated way.
-This means that every time you release a new version, it is added to the drop-down button in the documentation page of the project.
+This means that every time you release a new version, it is added to the drop-down button in the upper right corner of the documentation's title bar.
+You use this drop-down button to switch from viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.

 .. admonition:: Controlling the desired amount of versions showing up in the drop-down

-    Only the development branch and the latest three stable versions are shown by default in the documentation drop-down.
-For showing more versions, use the ``render-last`` variable in the `pyansys/actions/doc-deploy-stable action
+    Only the development branch and the last three stable versions are shown by default in the documentation drop-down button.
+To show more versions, use the ``render-last`` variable in the `pyansys/actions/doc-deploy-stable action
     <https://actions.docs.pyansys.com/version/stable/doc-actions/index.html#doc-deploy-stable-action>`_.

-If you require support for migrating to the multi-version documentation, please contact ``pyansys.core@ansys.com``.
+If you require support for migrating to the multi-version documentation, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.

 Deploying documentation